-The grassroots initiative has been running strong for the past four years, with massive support given by our sibling Founders: Kru & Hemang.
+The grassroots initiative has been running strong since we started in 2018, with massive support given by our sibling Founders: Kru & Hemang.
 We thought it would be great to hear from the founders themselves on what makes this Black Friday initiative so bloody great (pun intended)!

 What is the Sakhi Project?

 How did you find out about the Sakhi Project?

 One of our family-friends told us about Swati and the work she does.
 From there, we reached out and had a few more conversations about how we could get involved.

 Once we spoke to Swati about how the project worked, we knew there was complete transparency, and we were delighted to donate, knowing money wasn’t being spent on unnecessary ‘admin fees’.